valterlobo/metadata-json-solidity/README.md

-# Metadata property and attributes JSON
+# Metadata JSON
-generate json
+Generate json - property and attribute metadata

 ## Sample Hardhat Project
 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, and a script that deploys that contract.